-Supplement dated September 30, 2024 to the Statutory Prospectus and Statement of Additional Information ("SAI") dated November 28, 2023
+Supplement dated August 4, 2025 to the Statutory Prospectus and Statement of Additional Information ("SAI") dated November 28, 2024

-Effective September 30, 2024, Ward Kruse will no longer serve as a portfolio manager of the Coho Relative Value Equity Fund and Coho Relative Value ESG Fund.
-All references to Mr. Kruse in each Fund's statutory prospectus and SAI are hereby deleted.
+Effective immediately, Christopher Leonard and Ruairi O'Neill will no longer serve as portfolio managers of the Coho Relative Value Equity Fund and Coho Relative Value ESG Fund.
+All references to Messrs.
+Leonard and O'Neill in each Fund's statutory prospectus and SAI are hereby deleted.
+Peter Thompson, Coho Partners' Founder and Chief Investment Officer, will continue to serve as the portfolio manager responsible for the day-to-day management of each of the Funds.